Biography / CV

 F.Í.H.
 School of Music, Reykjavík, Iceland – with one exchange semester in Musikhögskolan Ingesund, Sweden (2010).

-- Anders Jormin, Mikhail Alperin, Aaron Parks, Helge Lien, Simon Toldam, Nikolaj Hess, Jasper Soffers, Eyolf Dale, Juraj Stanik, Anders Persson, Hanne Boel, Maria Laurette Friis, Eric Gieben, Helge Sunde, Eyþór Gunnarson, Daniel Nolgård, Agnar Már Magnússon, Vignir Þór Stefánsson.
+- Anders Jormin, Mikhail Alperin, Aaron Parks, Helge Lien, Simon Toldam, Nikolaj Hess, Jasper Soffers, Eyolf Dale, Juraj Stanik, Anders Persson, Hanne Boel, Maria Laurette Friis, Eric Gieben, Helge Sunde, Eyþór Gunnarson, Daniel Nolgård, Agnar Már Magnússon, Vignir Þór Stefánsson, and more.

-- Havana Music School (2023)
+- Havana Music School, Havana (2023)

 - Timani Introductory Course, Oslo (2017)

-- RMC Jazz Summer Camp (2017)
+- Rytmisk Musikkonservatorium Jazz Summer Camp, Copenhagen (2017)

-- Berklee at Umbria Jazz Festival (2009)
+- Berklee at Umbria Jazz Festival, Perugia (2009)

-- Menntaskóli í tónlist (High School in Music) – jazz piano and jazz history substitute teaching (2023 – present)
+- Menntaskóli í tónlist (High School of Music) (2023 – present)

 - Iceland Academy of Arts – guest teacher in project week (September 2022)

-- Iceland Academy of Arts – Lecture about flow (September 2020)
+- Iceland Academy of Arts – Lecture about Flow (September 2020)